What do I need to drive in France?

 Loads on vehicles with two axles mustn’t exceed 19 tonnes.
 While weights at single axles mustn’t exceed 12 tonnes.

-Motorists are allowed to tow a trailer with a maximum authorised mass of 750kg, including the trailer and its load.
+Motorists with a Category B licence are allowed to tow a trailer with a maximum authorised mass of 750kg, including the trailer and its load.
+If the trailer is heavier, the rules are changed based on your total outfit weight.

 Who can hire a car in France?

-In order to hire a car in France you must be at least 21 years old, own a full UK driving licence and provide a secondary method of ID such as a passport.
-It’s also worth noting that most rentals will not lend you a vehicle unless you have been driving for at least a year, and may ask you for a credit card to make the deposit.
+In order to hire a car in France some providers state you must be at least 21 years old, own a full UK driving licence and provide a secondary method of ID such as a passport.
+It’s also worth noting that most rentals will not lend you a vehicle unless you have been driving for at least a year.
+For those wanting to drive larger vehicles, you will need to have driven longer, and will probably ask you for a credit card to make the deposit.

 European car insurance and breakdown cover